leangjia/blender_docs/trunk/blender_docs/manual/video_editing/sequencer/editing.rst

 Start Frame Offset
 ^^^^^^^^^^^^^^^^^^

-The *start frame offset* for that strip could be selected by clicking :kbd:`LMB` on the left arrow of the strip;
+The *Start Frame Offset* for that strip can be selected by clicking :kbd:`LMB` on the left handle of the strip;
 holding it down (or pressing :kbd:`G` and then moving the mouse left/right) changes the start frame within the strip by the number of frames you move it.
 The frame number label under the strip displays the start frame of the strip.

-- If you have a 20-image sequence strip, and drag the left arrow to the right by 10 frames, the strip will start at image 11 (images 1 to 10 will be skipped).
+- If you have a 20-image sequence strip, and drag the left handle to the right by 10 frames, the strip will start at image 11 (images 1 to 10 will be skipped).
   Use this to clip off a roll-up or undesired lead-in.
-- Dragging the left arrow left will create a lead-in (copies) of the first frame for as many frames as you drag it.
+- Dragging the left handle left will create a lead-in (copies) of the first frame for as many frames as you drag it.
   Use this when you want some frames for a transition at the start of the clip.

 End Frame
 ^^^^^^^^^

-The *end frame* of the strip could be selected by clicking :kbd:`LMB` on the right arrow of the strip;
+The *End Frame* of the strip could be selected by clicking :kbd:`LMB` on the right handle of the strip;
 holding it down (or pressing :kbd:`G`) and then moving the mouse changes the ending frame within the strip.
 The frame number label over the strip displays the end frame of the strip.

-- Dragging the right arrow to the left shortens the clip;
+- Dragging the right handle to the left shortens the clip;
   any original images at the tail are ignored.
 Use this to quickly clip off a roll-down.
-- Dragging the right arrow to the right extends the clip.
+- Dragging the right handle to the right extends the clip.
   For movies and images sequences, more of the animation is used until exhausted.
   Extending a clip beyond its length will render as a copy of the last image.
   Use this for transitions out of this clip.